Scienox-Technologies/scienox-backend-nodejs/README.md

 Create a .env file and copy contents of .env.sample to the .env file

-Enter the value of MONGO_URI and change othervalues if required
+Enter the value of MONGO_URI and change other values if required

-Install dependancies
+Install dependancies:

 ```
 npm install